What Type of Car Parts are Used by Insurance Companies in Auto Claims?

-After-market parts are parts made by a company other than your car's manufacturer.
-The parts are still new.
-They have never been used on another vehicle, they are just not new from your car manufacturer.
+Aftermarket parts are parts made by a company other than your car's manufacturer.
+The parts are still new, and they have never been used on another vehicle -- they are just not purchased directly from your car manufacturer.
 It’s like buying a raincoat from Bloomingdale’s rather than from Burberry.
 The specs on the aftermarket parts should be very close or even identical to the specs on OEM parts.

-What the Body Shop Thinks About After Market Parts
+What the Body Shops Think About Aftermarket Parts

-Good body shops can handle after-market parts well.
-The repair to your vehicle will look the same as it did prior to having any damage.
-Sometimes adjustments need to be made by the body shop repair people in order to get the parts to fit.
-It can be a hassle, but they can still get the job done.
+Good body shops can handle aftermarket parts well.
+The repair of your vehicle will look the same as it did before having any damage.
+However, sometimes adjustments may need to be made by the body shop repair people to get the parts to fit.
+It can be a hassle, but a good shop can still get the job done.

 What the Body Shop and Insurance Company Think About Used Parts